vilchu/vilchu/README.md

 - 👋 Hi, I’m @vilchu
-- 👀 I’m interested in ... something
+- 👀 I’m interested in ... trying to do BD theme from snippets
-- 🌱 I’m currently learning ... everything new
+- 🌱 I’m currently learning ... nothing
-- 📫 How to reach me ... vılchu#0005 on discord
+- 📫 How to reach me ... vılchu on discord

 <!---
 vilchu/vilchu is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.